matrix-org/synapse/README.rst

 ===================================

-The easiest way to try out your new Synapse installation is by connecting to it from a web client.
-The easiest option is probably the one at https://riot.im/app.
-You will need to specify a "Custom server" when you log on or register: set this to ``https://domain.tld`` if you setup a reverse proxy following the recommended setup, or ``https://localhost:8448`` - remember to specify the port (``:8448``) if not ``:443`` unless you changed the configuration.
+The easiest way to try out your new Synapse installation is by connecting to it from a web client, for example, https://riot.im/app.
+You will need to specify a "Custom server" when you log on or register: set this to ``https://domain.tld`` if you setup a reverse proxy following the recommended setup, or ``https://localhost:8448``
+- remember to specify the port (``:8448``) if not ``:443`` unless you changed the configuration.
 (Leave the identity server as the default - see `Identity servers`_.)

-If using port 8448 you will run into errors until you accept the self-signed certificate.
-You can easily do this by going to ``https://localhost:8448`` directly with your browser and accept the presented certificate.
-You can then go back in your web client and proceed further.
+If using port 8448, you will run into errors until you accept the self-signed certificate.
+You can do this by accessing ``https://localhost:8448`` directly with your browser and accept the presented certificate.
+You can then go back to your web client and proceed further.

 If all goes well you should at least be able to log in, create a room, and start sending messages.